-Incentive Policies for Directors Performance-linked Remuneration
+Incentive Policies for Directors

+Performance-linked Remuneration

-As the performance-related remuneration, the performance related-bonuses and the stock-based compensation linked to the stock price are paid to the Company's Directors (excluding External Directors).
-In the year ended March 31, 2020, replacing stock-based compensation linked to the stock price provided in the form of stock options, we have adopted a remuneration system with share performance-linked restricted stock.
+As the performance-related remuneration, results-linked bonuses and share performance-linked restricted stock-based remuneration are paid to the Company's Directors (excluding External Directors).
+With the approval of Item 5 (Revision of Renumeration for Directors) at the 103rd Ordinary General Meeting of Shareholders on June 22, 2022, the Company revised the remuneration for Directors for the next fiscal year ending March 31, 2023 and thereafter.
+As the stock-based remuneration, the Company newly introduced performance-linked restricted stock-based remuneration and replace the share performance-linked restricted stock-based remuneration.
 See II.1.
-"Director Remuneration" for more information about the performance related-bonuses and the share performance-linked restricted stock.
+"Director Remuneration" for more information about the remunerations.

-Further, the same share performance-linked restricted stock is granted to the Managing Officers (non-residents of Japan receive monetary remuneration linked to the share price under conditions equivalent or similar to the share performance-linked restricted stock, mutatis mutandis) by resolution of the Board of Directors.
+Further, the same share performance-linked restricted stock is granted to the Managing Officers (nonresidents of Japan receive monetary remuneration linked to the share price under conditions equivalent or similar to the share performance-linked restricted stock, mutatis mutandis) by resolution of the Board of Directors.

 Recipients of Stock Options

-Supplementary Explanation

 N/A